ecophysiology/ecophysiology.github.io/research/tortoise.md

           We integrate age-specific physiology into <b>mechanistic niche models</b> to predict where tortoises can maintain safe body temperatures and water balance across real landscapes.
 These forecasts can guide decisions about <b>translocation sites</b> and identify when microclimate refuges are necessary for success.
-          This work is conducted in partnership with the <b>San Diego Zoo</b>.
+          This work is conducted in partnership with the <b>San Diego Zoo Wildlife Alliance</b>.
         </p>

         <ul class="key-points">